 What skills do you already bring to the table?

-When looking at a path you might consider when getting into coding, it’s very helpful to look at what you can bring to the table as an individual.
-Many times, past skill sets can translate well into learning how to code – the lessons of the past can help you now.
-Make a list of what you can bring to the table, and see if you can match that with any of the pathways into the tech industry.
+It’s very helpful to look at what you can bring to the table as an individual.
+Many times, past skill sets can translate well into learning how to code.
+The lessons of the past can help you now.
+Make a list of what you can bring to the table.
+See if you can match that with any of the pathways into the tech industry.

 - Data Science – Likes to find patterns in data, a natural organizer.